Instantons in AdS$_4$ From (anti)Membranes Wrapping $S^7$ To Bose-Fermi Duality in CFT$_3$'s

 Instantons, as solutions to Euclidean equations of motion (EoMs) with finite actions, have interesting implications in many physical situations, mainly because of their non-perturbative nature and tunneling features, from quantum corrections to classical behaviors of physical systems to early universe cosmological phenomena.
 In a few recent studies- see for instance \cite{Me3}, \cite{Me4}, \cite{Me5}, \cite{Me6}- we have tried to find such objects in truncated models of 11-dimensional (11D) and 10D type IIA supergravities (SUGRAs) over $AdS_4 \times S^7/Z_k$ when the internal space (seven-sphere) is considered as an $U(1)$ bundle on $CP^3$, and their dual counterparts in 3D boundary Chern-Simons (CS) superconformal field theories (CFT$_3$) with matter, especially in the Aharony-Bergman-Jafferis-Maldacena (ABJM) model \cite{ABJM}.

-Following \cite{Me7} and \cite{Me8}, in this study, we employ a 4-form ansatz of the 11D SUGRA, and after solving the original equations, we arrive at truncated scalar equations in 4D Euclidean Anti-de Sitter space ($EAdS_4$).
+Following \cite{Me7} and \cite{Me8}, in this study \footnote{It should be stressed that this is in fact a study in the structure and not the application, employing models of AdS$_4$/CFT$_3$ correspondence and instanton solutions.}, we employ a 4-form ansatz of the 11D SUGRA, and after solving the original equations, we arrive at truncated scalar equations in 4D Euclidean Anti-de Sitter space ($EAdS_4$).
 A more interesting case is when one of the (pseudo)scalars in the ansatz, associated with (anti)M2-branes wrapped around three internal directions, is Higgs-like, provides spontaneous symmetry breaking, and the associated solutions can be instantons or bounces corresponding to tunneling or bubble nucleation.
 Indeed, after counting for the backreaction, that is considering Einstein's equations and then, setting to zero the external and internal components of the energy-momentum (EM) tensors, noting that the topological objects should not change the background geometry, we finally get the equations, which are just for the massless $m^2=0$ and the well-known tachyonic $m^2=-2$ bulk modes, respectively.